bilal-fazlani/commanddotnet/docs/dependency-injection.md

 }
 ```

-The benefit here is that you can mock IService and just test the behaviour of `App` without worrying about `Service` class.
+The benefit here is that you can mock IService and just test the behavior of `App` without worrying about `Service` class.

 CommandDotNet supports two IoC frameworks - Autofac & Microsoft